geektechniquestudios/Frozr/README.md

   All of Frozr's smart-contracts have verified source code that you can easily inspect.
 Visit the site and scroll to the bottom for links to our contracts.

 Store your cryptocurrency with confidence using Frozr's smart-contract time vault.
 Check it out now at [frozr.io](https://frozr.io/)!

+If that ever goes offline, [check this mirror](https://cool-surf-2864.on.fleek.co/).